kubernetes/enhancements/keps/sig-storage/1790-recover-resize-failure/README.md

 This will allow external-resizer to recover safely from node expansion failures too.

 ![New flow kubelet](./Expanding volume - Kubelet Loop.png)

+### Handling of RWX volumes that don't require node expansion

+There are CSI drivers which return `NodeExpansionRequired: false` after `ControllerExpandVolume` is finished, but in kubelet to handle the case of node-expansion of RWX volumes, we usually MUST call `NodeExpandVolume` on each node where volume is attached, even if `ControllerExpandVolume` is finished and no node-expansion is required.
+This special case *only* applies to RWX volumes.

+To avoid calling `NodeExpandVolume` for such volumes, we are proposing that we add an annotation to PVC called - `volume.kubernetes.io/node-expansion-not-required` when `ControllerExpandVolume` is finished and `NodeExpansionRequired` is set to `false` - https://github.com/kubernetes-csi/external-resizer/pull/496/files .

+In kubelet if a RWX volume has this annotation, no `NodeExpandVolume` will be called and and updated size of the volume will simply be recorded in actual state of the world.This is implemented in - https://github.com/kubernetes/kubernetes/pull/131907 .

+The proposed mechanism is fully backward compatible and only applies to RWX volumes.

 ### Making resizeStatus more general in v1.28